(Canada Research Chair in International Migration)

 Before embarking on an academic career I worked for three years for the New York City Council as a policy analyst and earned degrees from the University of Kassel (Urban Planning), the Graduate Center at CUNY (MA Political Science) and the Harvard Kennedy School (Public Administration).

-Hiers, Wesley, Thomas Soehl and Andreas Wimmer. (in press) “National trauma and the fear of foreigners: How past geopolitical threat heightens anti-immigrant sentiment today.”
-Social Forces
+Hiers, Wesley, Thomas Soehl and Andreas Wimmer.
+(2017) “National trauma and the fear of foreigners: How past geopolitical threat heightens anti-immigrant sentiment today.”
+Social Forces 96:361-88

 Luthra, Renee, Thomas Soehl and Roger Waldinger (2017) “Reconceptualizing Context: A multi-level model of the context of reception and second generation educational attainment” International Migration Review [available in early view, open access]

 Soehl, Thomas.
-(2016) "From origins to destinations: acculturation trajectories in migrants’ attitudes towards homosexuality."
-Journal of Ethnic and Migration Studies. [online first]
+(2017) "From origins to destinations: acculturation trajectories in migrants’ attitudes towards homosexuality."
+Journal of Ethnic and Migration Studies 43:1831-53

 Soehl, Thomas.
-(2016) "Social Reproduction of Religiosity in the Immigrant Context: The Role of Family Transmission and Family Formation—Evidence from France."
-International Migration Review. [online first]
+(2017) "Social Reproduction of Religiosity in the Immigrant Context: The Role of Family Transmission and Family Formation—Evidence from France."
+International Migration Review 51:999-1030

 Soehl, Thomas.
 (2016) "But do they speak it?
 The intergenerational transmission of home-country language in migrant families in France."
 Journal of Ethnic and Migration Studies.
 1513-1535.